-For the last three weeks, hundreds of New Yorkers (and from elsewhere) have experienced and demonstrated what a system of direct democracy looks like.
-They did it without asking the authorization to anyone and gained their legitimacy to do so retroactively by salvaging an absolute openness and strict leaderness to this occupation.
-“This is what democracy looks like” is not just a mere slogan, this is a manifesto of what is happening right now.
-What comes next, detached of the thread of the present has no importance, only the continuous effort to make this movement lives according to its collective principles is.
+For the last three weeks, hundreds of New Yorkers have experienced and demonstrated what a system of direct democracy looks like.
+They did it without asking the authorization of anyone and gained their legitimacy retroactively by an absolute openness and strict ‘leaderlessness’ of this occupation.
+“This is what democracy looks like,” regularly chanted by the occupiers, is not just a slogan: it is a manifesto of what is currently happening on Liberty Square.
+What comes next, detached from the thread of the present, has no importance.

-I am well aware that this interpretation of the movement created on Liberty Square can be seen as somehow pessimistic as it recognizes that the refusal of addressing any demands will lead eventually to the extinction of the movement with no pragmatic progress in the laws that rule the United States and in the foreign policies implemented by this same State.
-However, I would like to argue that we have all the reasons to be happy about this interpretation: First of all, because they can’t fail us since we remain the masters of what happen to us.
-Secondly, and that is much more important, because more than gaining a microscopic change authorized by condescending institutions and their representatives, we will have modified the imaginaries of everybody who will have heard us with the slightest openness of mind.
-This is how the future gets build.
+I am well aware that this interpretation of the movement created on Liberty Square can be seen as somehow pessimistic as it recognizes that the refusal to formulate demands will eventually lead to the extinction of the movement with no practical progress in the laws that rule the United States and in the foreign policies they implement.
+However, I would like to argue that we have reasons to be happy about this interpretation: First of all, because we do not depend on anybody else other than ourselves; second, and that is much more important, because more than gaining a microscopic change authorized by condescending institutions and their representatives, we will have modified the political imaginary of every person who will have seen us or have heard about us with an open mind.

 Access to all the previous articles about Liberty Square by following this link.